albanhasa/php-docker-compose/README.md

 [https://httpd.apache.org/docs/2.4/programs/ab.html](https://httpd.apache.org/docs/2.4/programs/ab.html)

+# Code Profiling

+Execution statistics will be dumped in xdebug.info.
+You can use profiling tools like PhpStorms' Tools->Analyze XDebug Profile Snapshot.

+The profile file will be called `profile.out`.

+Other statistic like garbage collect `gcstats.out` and trace `trace.out.txt` can alos be found in xdebug.info.

 ## A Common Testing scenario

 After testing and checking in the code to the dev branch, checkout the qa branch and run the same tests.